Decommunization in Ukraine: Post-Euromaidan reforms

 On 19 May 2016, the Ukrainian parliament voted to rename Ukraine's fourth-largest city Dnipropetrovsk to "Dnipro".
 The renaming of various locations was signed into the law on 20 May 2016.

 The Ukrainian parliament declared in July 2016 that the new names of places in Crimea, (Note: Since the annexation of Crimea by the Russian Federation, the status of the Crimea and of the city of Sevastopol is under dispute between Russia and Ukraine; Ukraine and the majority of the international community considers the Crimea and Sevastopol an integral part of Ukraine, while Russia, on the other hand, considers the Crimea and Sevastopol an integral part of Russia, with Sevastopol functioning as a federal city within the Crimean Federal District.) under full Russian control since the 2014 Russian annexation of Crimea, "will enter force with the return of temporarily occupied territory of the Autonomous Republic of Crimea and Sevastopol under the general jurisdiction of Ukraine."

-In May 2017, 46 Ukrainian MPs, mainly from the Opposition Bloc faction, appealed to the Constitutional Court of Ukraine to declare the 2015 decommunization laws unconstitutional.
+In May 2017, 46 Ukrainian MPs, mostly from the Opposition Bloc party, appealed to the Constitutional Court of Ukraine to declare the 2015 decommunization laws unconstitutional.

 Director of the Ukrainian Institute of National Remembrance Volodymyr Viatrovych stated in February 2018 that "De-communism in the context of depriving the symbols of the totalitarian regime has actually been completed".
 Although according to him the city of Kyiv was lagging behind.

 In February 2019, the Central Election Commission of Ukraine refused to register the candidacy of (leader of Communist Party) Petro Symonenko for the 2019 Ukrainian presidential election due to the fact that the statute, name and symbolism of the Communist Party of Ukraine did not comply with the 2015 decommunization laws.
 Symonenko appealed the decision, but the court of appeal confirmed decision of the Central Election Commission of Ukraine.

 It was proposed that the oblast of Dnipropetrovsk would be renamed to "Sicheslav".

 On 16 July 2019, the Constitutional Court of Ukraine upheld the 2015 Ukrainian decommunization laws.

 On 7 November 2020 in the village Mala Rohan, an Emblem of the Ukrainian Soviet Socialist Republic was dismantled from the facade of a school.